-I think this is the perfect “it’s still winter but almost spring” meal.
-It’s warm and hearty but with pops of peas and a few handfuls of greens.
+I think this aloo gobi recipe makes the perfect “it’s still winter but almost spring” meal.
+It’s warm and hearty, but it has bright pops of peas and a few handfuls of greens.
 A bit of coconut milk and a squeeze of lime make it rich & tangy.

 Feel free to make this as spicy or as mild as you like… An extra pinch of cayenne for me, please.

 - 2 tablespoons coconut oil

 - 1 medium yellow onion, chopped

 - 1 large clove of garlic, minced